 Here we describe an ‘engineered population profiling’ strategy enabling DCGA in yeast.
 We apply this strategy to a target set of all 16 yeast ABC transporters implicated in multi-drug resistance, carrying out high-order DCGA for each of 16 drug resistance phenotypes.
 ABC transporters were chosen as the pilot gene set for several reasons: First, ABC transporters are an important and conserved gene family which mediates functions such as multidrug resistance, disease progression, and basic cellular homeostasis30,31.
-Indeed, ABC transporters are part of a large gene family with over 10,000 members across all three domains of life32.
-Second, although ABC transporters are generally thought of as imparting drug resistance as one might expect for an efflux pump (and indeed the ABC-16 strain is generally more drug sensitive23), ABC transporter knockouts can mediate either drug sensitivity or resistance, and some two-gene ABC transporter knockouts have exhibited synergistic drug resistance23,33,34.
+Indeed, ABC transporters are one of the largest and oldest gene families with over 10,000 members across all three domains of life32.
+Second, although many ABC transporters are generally thought of as imparting drug resistance as one might expect for an efflux pump (and indeed the ABC-16 strain is generally more drug sensitive23), ABC transporter knockouts can mediate either drug sensitivity or resistance, and some two-gene ABC transporter knockouts have exhibited synergistic drug resistance23,33,34.
 Complex dependence between mammalian ABC transporters has also been observed, e.g. increased expression of ABCC3 upon disruption of ABCC2 in rats35 and in humans in the context of Dubin-Johnson syndrome36.
 In another example, mouse ABCG5 and ABCG8 show increased expression in response to disruption of ABCG2 (a protein that confers breast cancer xenobiotic resistance)37.
 Finally, a DCGA study of these 16 transporters is made simpler by the fact that the ABC-16 strain does not show major fitness defects in the absence of drugs23.
 Therefore, we expect progeny bearing a subset of these 16 knockouts will generally be viable, enabling study of the full range of genotypes across a range of different drug exposures.

-We show that the resulting multi-knockout phenotype data can be used to model systems of functional relationships amongst ABC transporters.
+We show that the resulting multi-knockout phenotype data can be used to model a system of functional relationships amongst ABC transporters.
 For example, we discovered a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high resistance to fluconazole and ketoconazole that depended on a fifth gene, PDR5.
 We used a non-linear neural network model of the system to guide further mechanistic exploration of this phenomenon.
 Together, our results show that engineered population profiling can yield many unexpected high-order genetic relationships that shed light on complex molecular systems.

 Results